eikowagenknecht/resources/README.md

 ## Overview

 - [Home Assistant / Waveshare 7.5" ePaper Configuration](/configs/homeassistant-epaper) - My configuration files to set up a Waveshare 7.5" ePaper display with Home Assistant ([blog post](https://eikowagenknecht.de/posts/adding-a-waveshare-e-paper-display-to-home-assistant/))
+- [TTSify](/scripts/ttsify) - A script to convert text to speech using XTTS2 ([blog post](https://eikowagenknecht.de/posts/creating-free-audiobooks-with-local-tts-models/))
 - [Image to WebP Converter (Batch)](/scripts/drop-to-webp/drop-to-webp.bat) - Simple drag & drop Windows script to convert and optimize images for the web.
 I use this to prepare images for my blog.
 - [SwarmUI Presets](/configs/swarm-ui-presets) - Collection of presets imitating the default SDXL and Fooocus presets in SwarmUI